buzzqw/TUS/OBSS/markdown-separati/en/22-cosmology.md

 I am the captain of my soul (Invictus, William Ernest Henley)

 The Survivor Patron, the old never-tired wolf who has crossed and fought countless battles.
 His flesh is wounded, his body covered with war scars and bruises, but nothing will make him collapse.
-Tenacity, passion, experience, and a lot of anger make Nedraf not only an excellent fighter in any occasion but a connoisseur of the environment around him.
+Tenacity, passion, experience, and a lot of anger make Nedraf not only an excellent fighter on any occasion but a connoisseur of the environment around him.
 Thanks to his impeccable training, he knows how to make the best use of available resources.
 He knows how to passionately push the men under his orders.
 Nedraf represents the one you would always want by your side in any battle.

 Many mercenary captains and commanding officers are Devotees of Nedraf.
 The Devotee of Nedraf does not give up, does not renounce, does not abandon his companions, but this does not make him reckless or irrational in his choices.